 - Posts by John G. LoughnanePartner

 John G. Loughnane is a partner in Nutter’s Corporate and Transactions Department.
-Clients rely on his practical business experience in working out difficult situations and solving a variety of business challenges inherent in ...
+Business leaders rely on John’s broad experience and expansive problem-solving skills in two distinct sets of circumstances.
+First, clients ...

 Last week, the United States Court of Appeals for the Sixth Circuit issued a decision in the case of Cyber Solutions International LLC v.
 Pro Marketing Sales, Inc. Although the decision blazes no new legal territory, the facts of the case and rulings offer important lessons for both lenders and licensees.

 The decision recounts the start up efforts of an emerging company focused on cybersecurity technology.
 As the company grew, it obtained a secured loan from a lender.
 In return for the loan, the company granted the lender a first position lien on all company assets including intellectual property.
 As is typical in any secured financing, the lien extended not just to property then owned by the company but also to property subsequently acquired by the company.
 Pursuant to the loan arrangement, the company agreed to standard provisions such as a restriction on its ability to sell its assets outside of the ordinary course of business without the permission of the lender.

 Maximizing the protection and value of intellectual property assets is often the cornerstone of a business's success and even survival.
 In this blog, Nutter's Intellectual Property attorneys provide news updates and practical tips in patent portfolio development, IP litigation, trademarks, copyrights, trade secrets and licensing.